Hog-CERN/Hog/docs/01-Getting-Started/04-otherFeatures.md

 	./Hog/LaunchWriteBistream.sh <proj_name>
 ```

-These scripts actually call the Tcl scripts contained in Hog/Tcl/launchers that are used in the continuous integration.
+These scripts call the Tcl scripts contained in Hog/Tcl/launchers that are used in the continuous integration.
 But as the work perfectly even locally, we wrapped them in these shell scripts so that you can use them locally if you don't want to open the GUI.

-Launching the implementation or the bistream writing without having launched the synthesis beforehand will run all the previous stages, exactly as if you clicked the GUI button.
+Launching the implementation or the bistream generation without having launched the synthesis beforehand will run all the previous stages, exactly as if you clicked the GUI button.

 ## Why so many list files
-There are several kinds of list files, depending on the extension: src, sub, sim, con[^4].
+There are several kinds of list files, depending on the extension: .src, .sub, .sim, .con[^4].
 [^4]: Also .ext files exist.
 They are used to handle external files that are protected by copyright and cannot be published on the repository.
 Will will not discuss that in this quick guide.

 ### Source list files